 Recognition of prior learning for undergraduate credit from unaccredited educational settings will be considered on a course-by-course basis.
 The conditions of recognition are evaluated in consideration of the course description and learning outcomes of the syllabus of the most recent offering of the equivalent Ambrose course.
 The student applying for recognition of prior learning is responsible to provide documentation of these three aspects of the course (or program) being assessed for recognition:

 - Entrance requirements for the non-formal program or course

 - An overview of the course content including a general description of the course with a list of the topics included; time in class, description of the required reading, and outline of the assessment process

 Typically, a successful application would indicate that the program had a Grade 12 entrance requirement, that the instructor had a minimum of a Masters’ degree, that the course content overlapped the Ambrose course by at least 60% with equivalent reading and that the assessment process demonstrates that the student successfully accomplished the course.

 9 credit hours of prior learning will be considered for B.Th. program.
 6 credit hours will be considered for any Arts and Science degree.
 No recognition of prior learning in the B.Ed. program will be considered.

 The application for recognition of prior learning is made to the Office of the Registrar who will bring a recommendation to Undergraduate Academic Affairs.
-There is a fee of $100 for this assessment.
+There is a fee for this assessment (see Registrar/Registration Fees).